Non DIscrimination Ordinances

 Protecting LGBTQ+ People from discrimination

-One of Keystone Equality’s key missions is to help municipalities pass non-discrimination ordinances to protect LGBTQ+ people and other people in protected classes from discrimination.
+One of Keystone Equality’s key missions is to help municipalities pass non-discrimination ordinances to protect LGBTQ+ people and other people of protected classes, from discrimination.

-Are you working to pass a law in your county, city, or town in PA?
+Are you working to or just wondering how to pass a non-discrimination law in your county, city, or town in PA?
 Contact Keystone Equality — we can help you take steps to work to pass a Human Relations Ordinance that protects LGBTQ+ people in your community.
 Contact us today to learn more.

 Lehigh County’s Human Relations Non-Discrimination Ordinance Language is the most inclusive in Pennsylvania.